West Hobart

 Employment conditions in West Hobart demonstrate exceptional strength compared to most Australian markets

-West Hobart has an educated workforce with professional services well-represented.
-Its unemployment rate was 2.1% as of September 2025.
-The area had 3,854 residents employed at this time, with an unemployment rate of 1.9% below Greater Hobart's rate of 4.0%.
+West Hobart has an educated workforce with professional services well-represented and an unemployment rate of 2.1% as of September 2025.
+There are 3,854 residents employed, with the unemployment rate at 1.9% below Greater Hobart's rate of 4.0%.
+Workforce participation is high at 70.1%, compared to Greater Hobart's 63.8%.

-Workforce participation in West Hobart was 70.2%, higher than Greater Hobart's 63.8%.
-Census responses showed that only 12.7% of residents worked from home.
-The leading employment industries among West Hobart residents are health care & social assistance, education & training, and public administration & safety.
-The area has a strong specialization in professional & technical services, with an employment share 1.7 times the regional level.
+According to Census responses, 12.7% of residents work from home.
+The leading employment industries are health care & social assistance, education & training, and public administration & safety.
+The area specializes in professional & technical services with an employment share 1.7 times the regional level, but construction shows lower representation at 3.8% versus the regional average of 8.7%.
+Most residents work outside the area due to limited local opportunities.

 Frequently Asked Questions - Employment